fotonick/hciparse/README.md

 Python parsing module for btsnoop and Apple PacketLogger packet capture files and encapsulated Bluetooth packets

+This project was forked from https://github.com/regnirof/hciparse to upgrade for Python 3 and to allow parsing of .pklg during live capture.

 This project was forked from https://github.com/joekickass/btsnoop to add support for .pklg files.